 students with the pre-approval process and FAU registration (where appropriate).

 In cases where students will be registered at FAU for a faculty-led program, they

 enroll in a course taught by an FAU faculty member.
 If on an exchange,

 students will be registered in one of the approved, variable-titled

 study abroad courses at FAU and also at the partner school.
-These courses can be found in this University Catalog
+These courses can be found in this catalog

 under their respective academic departments.
 The courses will be used for registration